pulp-platform/snitch/banshee/README.md

 > The Banshee (Old Irish spelling ben síde) is a Dark creature native to Ireland.
 Banshees are malevolent spirits that have the appearance of women and their cries are fatal to anyone that hears them.
 The Laughing Potion is effective defence against them.

+## Installation

+Banshee can be installed on your system using cargo as follows:

+    cargo install --path . -f
+    banshee --help

 ## Usage

     cargo run -- -h